 It was at that moment and for the first time in my life, I had complete empathy for those mothers.
 Here I was so full of resources and support yet just a moment ago, I had so much rage in me because my baby is crying at me and I could not stop him.
 The negative thoughts that flooded my body like “What is wrong with me that I can’t comfort my child?!”
-Even though my logical, wise and conscious mind knows he’s only a baby and this isn’t a personal attack on my abilities, all I could feel was inadequacy, desperate, alone, and rage.
+Even though my logical, wise and conscious mind knows he’s only a baby and this isn’t a personal attack on my abilities, all I could feel was inadequacy, desperation, abandonment, and rage.
 Had I not had so much recovery time, resilience, support, and positive coping skills, I could have easily hurt him at some point.
-I can only imagine what these women and their mothers and grandmothers had lived through… What their relationships were like with their partners and family? … What unprocessed trauma was tormenting their psyche and connection to body, heart and wise mind?
+I can only imagine what these women and their mothers and grandmothers had lived through… What their relationships were like with their partners and family? … What unprocessed trauma was tormenting their psyche and connection to body, heart, and wise mind?

 Yes, I know, many mothers have it worse and I should be glad my son was healthy and alive as I have had subsequent miscarriages and a stillbirth so that is painful on so many other levels.
 Regardless, our bodies react to pain in the same way and all we need is to perceive a threat to our well-being to trigger fear and stress responses.
 Based on my past, I got triggered which shut down the connection to my heart and wise mind when my son was born.
 Food and rest were all I wanted because I had not eaten in days and endured the most physical pain and exertion in my life.
 I was in survival mode.